Gelmes/Docker-Ubuntu-Autoinstall/README.md

 ````

 # Check Installation
+Run the fallowing command

 `sudo docker run hello-world`

-You should see something like thHello from Docker!
+You should see something like the fallowing.
+If not your best next bet is to fallow the docker guide.
-This message shows that your installation appears to be working correctly.

 ```
 Hello from Docker!